CSEL-SDSU/NASA_NCA_GUI/README.md

 # NASA_NCA_GUI

->> dependencies contains files required to compile the executables
+>> helper functions are files required to compile the executables

 >> executables contains packaged versions of the GUI